Creamy, comforting, and fluffy, cauliflower mashed potatoes is a tasty and light alternative to classic mashed potatoes.

 Drain the potatoes and let them cool down for 5 minutes.

-Tip: in the meantime, you can steam the cauliflower.
+Tip: while the potatoes cook, you can steam the cauliflower.

-Transfer boiled potatoes into a dutch oven and beat until fluffy with a hand mixer.
+Transfer boiled potatoes into a large pot or Dutch oven and beat until fluffy with a hand mixer.

 You can also mash them with a potato ricer or potato masher.